DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 This application is a proof of concept.
 It demonstrates what the database can do.
 The broader value of the framework lies in the full range of research it enables—and in the extension described next.

-The system described so far reconstructs the institutional structure of Congress—procedure, gates, amendments, vehicles, and textual lineage—from authoritative sources.
-It tells you where a provision sits in the process, how it got there, what happened to it structurally, and whether it survived.
+The foundation tells you where a provision sits in the process, how it got there, what happened to it structurally, and whether it survived.
+It cannot yet see meaning.
+And without meaning, structure alone cannot explain persistence.

 Two provisions in different bills, drafted by different offices in different Congresses, may attempt the same policy intervention using entirely different language.
 The deterministic layer has no way to connect them.
 They share no structural relationship, no textual overlap, no lineage edge.
 As far as the database is concerned, they are unrelated.

-Prior NLP work has embedded legislative text at the bill or section level for classification and similarity.
-This system embeds atomic provisions with structural ancestry, integrated into the deterministic procedural graph.
-The result is a new form of observation: semantic adjacency.
-An embedding represents a provision as a point in high-dimensional semantic space.
-Provisions that mean similar things end up near each other, even if they use different words.
-"The Secretary shall establish a whistleblower protection office" and "A new office for the protection of individuals reporting misconduct shall be created by the Secretary" occupy nearby positions despite sharing almost no vocabulary.
-This is a measurable relationship—an edge based on meaning rather than structure or text identity.
+The result is that "The Secretary shall establish a whistleblower protection office" and "A new office for the protection of individuals reporting misconduct shall be created by the Secretary" end up at nearby positions despite sharing almost no vocabulary.
+That proximity is measurable—a number between 0 (unrelated) and 1 (identical meaning).
+This is a new kind of relationship in the database: an edge based on meaning rather than structure or text identity.

 Before introducing what semantic adjacency changes, it is worth being explicit about what the system already does.